eclipse/mosaic.website/content/tutorials/tiergarten_communication/_index.md

 This part of the tutorial describes the steps necessary for letting two applications to communicate with each other on the same vehicle.
 Here, we use the `EventSendingApp` application as the sender and `EventProcessingApp` as the receiver.
+The `EventSendingApp` will schedule events that reach all other applications on the same vehicle.
 In general, the approach is similar to the sending of a V2X message and also makes use of the event system.

 #### Message sending